ibarwick/firebird_fdw/README.md

         The username to connect as (not case-sensitive)

     'password':
         The user's password (note that Firebird only recognizes the first 8 characters of a password)

-    'table':
+    'table_name':
         The Firebird table name (not case-sensitive).
 Cannot be used together with the 'query' option.

     'query':
         A Firebird SQL statement producing a result set which can be treated like a table.
-Cannot be used together with the 'table' option.
+Cannot be used together with the 'table_name' option.

     'column_name':
         The Firebird column name (not case-sensitive).